 BOREN FELLOWSHIP.
 Funded by the National Security Education Program, this fellowship provides graduate students with up to $30,000 to add an international and language component to their graduate studies.
-Two NYU master’s students in our School of Continuing and Professional Studies have won this award.
-Katherine Edgar received a fellowship to study in Kazakhstan, and Kody Emmanuel will be a fellow in Senegal.
+Ana Defillo, an SCPS Master’s student, received a fellowship to study in Brazil.

 NYNY FELLOWSHIP.
 Three NYU undergraduates have been named Fellows by the organization New York Needs You (NYNY), which provides mentorship and advisement to first-generation college students.
 Our recipients this year are: Yasimen Aboubaker (Stern ’16), Melissa Almonte (CAS ’16), and Eugene Cheung (Stern ’15).